BrainStormYourWayIn/blogSearch/README.md

 ## 2. Start the built-in server

-To start the server, type:
+To start the server, run:

 `streamlit run test2.py`